simonprovost/GenericRoundedCard/README.md

 This is my first component, I don't know if he can be really useful for user to be a npm module then you need to add my file in your repository to use it.

-* Go the root folder and download the file with the name "genericRoundedCard.js" and the font as well.
+* Go the root folder and download the file with the name "genericRoundedCard.js" and the fonts as well.
 * Add it to your repository. (usually in the components folder for the js file and assets/font/ for the fonts)
 * Import it. ` import {GenericRoundedCard} from "[path_to_the_location_of_the_file]/genericRoundedCard"' `
 * Use it with the available props.